 Transition Design Institute at Carnegie Mellon University

-Research conducted in 2022 provided an understanding of stakeholder perspectives on the problem of lack of funding for entrepreneurs of color in the US and UK through Transition Design workshops.
+Understanding stakeholder perspectives on the problem of lack of funding for entrepreneurs of color in the US and UK through Transition Design workshops.

 PARTNERS

+The Venture Equity Project is funded by the JP Morgan Foundation with the goal of making significant strides toward an equitable future in venture for entrepreneurs of color.
 Comprised of forward-thinking academic, nonprofit, and venture partners, we focus on three key areas: new research to understand the complex problem of inequity in venture; stakeholder-facing practice that both contributes to and is informed by our data collection efforts; and policy recommendations that will remove barriers to change.

 Invite a Friend